Van-Nice/code-kanban/README.md

 ## Features

-- Create and manage multiple Kanban boards
+- Create, edit, and delete boards, columns, and cards.
-- Drag and drop cards between columns
+- Drag and drop cards between columns and reorder columns/cards.
-- View boards in the sidebar or in a dedicated editor tab
-- Customize card details with titles, descriptions, labels, and assignees
+- Customize card details with titles, descriptions, and tags.
-- Collapse columns to save space
-- Persistent storage of boards and cards
+- View and manage your Kanban boards directly within VS Code's sidebar or editor.
+- Collapsed column state persistence.

 ## Installation